 Yucatecan Salbutes.
 These delicious antojitos, sold in markets in Merida and other peninsula towns, are small, thick tortillas with a variety of toppings, including the local versions of moles, made with ground spice mixtures called recados.
-The most popular topping of all is shredded, cooked turkey or chicken, a pure white, heat-resistant breed of which the yucatecos eat in abundance.
+The most popular topping of all is shredded, cooked turkey or chicken.

-- 4 tablepoon all-purpose flour lard or corn oil for frying
+4 tablespoon all-purpose flour lard or corn oil for frying

 Mix the masa and the flour until they are well blended and the masa is uniformly incorporated into masa.
 Divide the dough into 12 equal size balls and press them lightly in a waxed paper lined tortilla press.
 They should be smaller and thicker than regular tortillas, about ¼” thick and 2 ½”-3″ in diameter.